-- Responsibilities that may be suspended include class attendance, exams, other course-related requirements, lab work, or work toward the dissertation.
+- Suspended academic responsibilities include class attendance, exams, other course-related requirements, lab work, or work toward the dissertation.

-- Students in their GSAS multiyear fellowship years (usually years one through five) may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
-Students in the natural sciences in their GSAS multiyear fellowship years (usually years one and two) also may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
+- Students in their GSAS multiyear fellowship years (usually years one through five) will be required to suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
+Students in the natural sciences in their GSAS multiyear fellowship years (usually years one and two) are also required to suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
 Natural Sciences students who are on external fellowships receive the accommodation as allowed by the conditions of their funding agency (for example, NSF, NIH, HHMI, etc.).
-Students requesting an accommodation that would occur while on a dissertation writing fellowship should contact the Office of Student Affairs (gsas-studentaffairs [at] columbia.edu) prior to submitting their application.
+In such cases, GSAS and the department will cover any portion of the twelve-week accommodation not funded by the grant or external fellowship.
+Students requesting an accommodation that would occur while on a dissertation writing fellowship should contact the Office of Student Affairs (gsas-studentaffairs [at] columbia.edu ()) prior to submitting their application.

 - During the period of accommodation, full-time student status is preserved, and the multiyear fellowship stipend (for those students with remaining fellowship), student health insurance, and housing eligibility are retained.